Soojin-Lee0819/connectionsLab/Week1/Application-Review.md

 App: Chrome Music Lab: Song Maker https://musiclab.chromeexperiments.com/Song-Maker/

-Song Maker by Chrome Music Lab is a web-based .
+Song Maker by Chrome Music Lab is a web-based music creation application designed to make learning music more accissible through fun and hands-on experiments.

 I chose this connected application to critique because of its accessibility, minimalistic design, intuitive use, and entertaining aspect.